mpppk/twitter/readme.md

 ### Search
 Search tweets by query and some options.
 Results are stored in local file DB.
-(You can specify the DB path by --db-path flag.)
+(You must specify the DB path by --db-path flag.)
 If you want to download images which contained in tweets, execute 'download images' command after search command.

-Search command manage two state, 'minID' and 'maxID', which decide tweet ID range when searching.
+Search command manage two state, 'minID' and 'maxID', which decide tweet ID range of searching.
 So search command can resume even if process is interrupted.

 ```bash
 $ twitter search \